Fernando Botero Zea: Death of Pedrito Botero

-When Botero Zea was 17 years old, he was involved in an automobile accident on the road from Seville to Madrid in southern Spain.
+When Botero Zea was 17 years old, he was involved in an automobile accident on the road from Seville to Cordoba in southern Spain.
 In this accident, his younger brother Pedro Botero Zambrano was tragically killed.
 The Botero family was on Easter vacation in 1973, when the accident happened.
 In the car were Master Fernando Botero, his then wife Cecilia Zambrano, his sister Lina and his brother Pedro, as well as Botero Zea himself.
 In this automobile accident not only Pedro Botero lost his life, but also Master Botero himself was seriously injured in both hands.

 Early activity in the private sector

-McKinsey and Company in New York City and Spain

-In the summer of 1982, during his two master's degrees at Harvard University, and after graduating in 1983, Botero Zea became a consultant at McKinsey and Company.
-Initially assigned to the New York office, and later transferred to the Madrid office, Botero concentrated his work on one of the firm's major clients in Spain, Banco Herrero, which was based in Oviedo, Spain.
-The economic reforms and the new liberal policies that developed at the time, created an environment of uncertainty and great challenges for that bank.

-Thanks to the work of the McKinsey team and the role of Botero Zea, Banco Herrero was able to restructure internally and position itself in the Spanish banking environment of the early 1980s, when the bank was absorbed by a larger bank, BBVA of Spain.

 Stock exchange in Bogotá, Colombia

 In 1984, he returned to Colombia to become president of Compañía de Servicios Bursátiles S.A., one of the brokerage firms that made part of the Bogotá stock exchange.
 During his tenure, from 1984 to 1988, the company moved from 17th place among the different companies on the Bogotá Stock Exchange to third place.